 Your first climb in the morning will bring you to a great alpine path, which offers a wonderful mountain view and leads to Refuge Bonatti.
 You must not miss the halt at this legendary alpine hut!
 At this point, you have to make a choice: you can take the shorter and more levelled route along the mountain flank or you can cross two more passes and hike on the alpine path across the summits.
 Both offer a great alpine experience!
 Both routes meet in the cosy Rifugio Bertone, where cappuccino and cakes await the hikers.
 You will reach the pretty Italian town of Courmayeur in the afternoon.
 It is famous for its great alpine history and its panoramic views of Mont Blanc.
 The beautiful pedestrian area, well-kept bars and cafés attract people to visit this place.

-Transfer to Visailles in the morning.
+In the morning transfer or by bus (depending on the season) to Chalet du Miage.
 On the sixth day, you will hike through the Veny valley, where you will discover impressive lateral moraines, bizarre limestone formations and hidden glacial lakes.
 Through the wide valley floor, you will hike to the alpine club hut called Rifugio Elisabetta.
 You can enjoy delicious Italian cottage specialities on its terrace.
 Via the Col de la Seigne (2516 m) pass, you will now reach the region of Hoch-Savoyen in France!
 Your destination is Vallée des Glaciers (valley of glaciers), formerly an alpine pasture, where you can grab a quick bite surrounded by numerous herds of cows.
 You will then climb down to the leisurely French Alps location called Bourg-Saint-Maurice, which is located right next to river Isère.
 Here you can look back on your impressive 3-country hike and enjoy a glass of wine.
 In the afternoon, you will be transported from Ville des Glaciers to Bourg-Saint-Maurice.